fei-pan/fei_pan.github.io/README.md

 ### About

-Hi there, my name is Fei PAN (潘飞), a PhD student at City University of Hong Kong.
+Hi there, my name is PAN Fei (潘飞), a PhD student at City University of Hong Kong.

-This README.md will serve as my personal webpage because I am leaving most redundant social networks such as LinkedIn, Twitter, Weibo, etc. but I still need someplace to tell people how to find me and what happedned to me recently.
+This README.md will serve as my personal webpage because I am leaving most redundant social networks such as Facebook, Twitter, Weibo, etc. but I still need someplace to tell people how to find me and what happedned to me recently.

-For reaching me, just drop me an email: fei.pan # my.cityu.edu.hk
+For reaching me, just drop me an email: fei.pan@my.cityu.edu.hk

 ### Projects